 For the 2017-2018 academic year, I am Post-Doctoral Research Fellow at Harvard University's Davis Center for Russian and Eurasian studies.
+Beginning in July 2018 I will be an Assistant Professor in the Political Science Department at the United States Naval Academy.
 I received by Ph.D. in political science from Columbia University in May 2017.

-I research energy politics, international political economy, Russian foreign policy, institutions, development and European politics.
-My work has appeared in the Journal of International Affairs, The Christian Science Monitor and the Georgetown Journal of International Affairs.
+I research energy politics, Russian foreign policy, US-Russia relations, nuclear geopolitics, institutions, development and European politics.
+My work has appeared in Lawfare, the Journal of International Affairs, The Christian Science Monitor, Duck of Minerva, The London School of Economics United States Politics Blog, the Georgetown Journal of International Affairs and others.
 I also blog at Commenting Together.

 My book project, Poisoned By Gas, explains variation in energy security policy across Europe.
 Based on interviews, archival work and statistical evidence, I show why some states fail to reduce energy dependence on a main supplier state even when they have the opportunity to do so.
 Using an original dataset of bi-lateral natural gas contracts, I create a new index of energy dependence that facilitates the comparison of energy security both within case across time and cross-nationally.
 Using new data, I offer an novel conception of measuring and evaluating energy security on a dominant supplier.